-5.Wild Child Day and Water Heritage Day
+5.Wild Child Day and Water Heritage Day.
+Heritage Council’s County Award winner for Down

-Titanic by Gabriel, Newry, age 6.
+Titanic by Gabriel, Co Dublin, age 6, MoCI workshop.

-Celebrating Wild Child Day & Water Heritage Day, on the 24th and 25th of August in SICCDA, Dublin, and at Sticky Fingers Arts in Newry.
-Bringing Heritage Week to children all across our shared Island in workshops over two days.
-On Saturday we will focus on getting outside to observe, play, learn about, and forage for materials.
-On Sunday we will make, sail our boats and learn about the rich tradition of our water heritage near us and further afield.
+Museum of Childhood Ireland, Músaem Óige na hÉireann celebrating Wild Child Day & Water Heritage Day, on the 24th and 25th of August at SICCDA, Dublin, and with Sticky Fingers Arts in Newry.
+Bringing Heritage Week to ALL children across our shared Island in our workshops over two days.

 #SeachtainOidhreachta2024 #HeritageWeek2024